smaurice101/transactionalmachinelearning/README.md

 The Above Assumes:
-1) You have creates a Kafka cluster in Confluent Cloud (Or AWS, Microsoft or Google Cloud)
+1) You have created a Kafka cluster in Confluent Cloud (Or AWS, Microsoft or Google Cloud)
 2) You have MAADSViz running on IP: 127.0.0.1 and listening on Port: 8003
 3) You downloaded views zip and extracted contents to **viperviz/views folder**
 4) You added the consumer id for Topic=otics-tmlbook-walmartretail-foottrafic-prediction-results-output and Topic=otics-tmlbook-walmartretail-foottrafic-optimization-results-output
 5) This Consumer IDs are printed out for you in the Python Program in Step 1 c)

-**CODE SET 2:** This set of program will perform Bank Fraud detection in 50 Bank account and 7 fields in each transactions.
-It will detection fraud in real-time.
+**CODE SET 2:** This set of program will perform Bank Fraud detection in 50 Bank accounts and 5 fields in each transaction.
+It will detect fraud in real-time.

 **Step 1:**